Jessie Coles Grayson: Film career

+Stage career

 In 1946, she was cast in the four-state touring production of Deep Are the Roots, by Arnaud d'Usseau and James Gow, in the role of Bella Charles, the mother of the African-American war veteran, which had been played in the Broadway production by Evelyn Ellis.
 A reviewer in Chicago wrote, "The best roles belong to Henry Scott as the framed Negro and to Jessie Grayson as his terrified mother, and they give living performances, illuminated by validity, deepened by compassion."
 Grayson reprised the role in the San Francisco and Los Angeles productions of the play in 1948.

+Personal life and death

+Grayson married Garner Van Grayson, with whom she had a daughter and a son.
+She died on February 27, 1953, in Los Angeles County, California, US.